mgoltzsche/beets-ytimport/README.md

   --auth-headers=FILE   path to a file containing the HTTP headers of an
                         authenticated POST request to music.youtube.com,
-                        copied from your browser's development tool --url-file=FILE       file containing a download URL per line --likes               download liked songs --no-likes            don't download liked songs --max-likes=LIKES     maximum number of likes to obtain
+                        copied from your browser's development tool --url-file=URL        URL/path to a file containing a download URL per line --likes               download liked songs --no-likes            don't download liked songs --max-likes=LIKES     maximum number of likes to obtain